 My local grocery store occasionally carries a fantastic selection of fresh mushrooms and, as luck would have it, they had a bunch of them the other day.
 I picked up some shitake, oyster and enoki mushrooms, thinking I’d make some soup with the first two and maybe use the enoki’s in a salad or udon noodle dish.
 As time ran short this weekend, it turned out that they all ended up in one crazy delicious cream of mushroom soup.

-Now, I made the stock for this from scratch but you don’t have to; some store-bought vegetable stock will work just fine.
+Now, I made the stock for this from scratch but you don’t have to; some store-bought vegetable stock will work.
 If you are using canned or boxed stock, a low-sodium variety is always a good idea with soup because you don’t want the dish too salty as the stock reduces.
 You can always add salt but you can’t take it away.

 Honestly, you’ll cut this recipe time in half, if not more, by using ready-made stock.
 But be sure to leave the stems on the mushrooms and add them all to your soup – you don’t want to waste all that mushroomy goodness.